 Termination field to indicate the time to termination for the EBCS traffic stream.
 It may also include EBCS SP

+duration and the EBCS SP interval for the EBCS traffic stream in the EBCS Content Response frame.

+An EBCS STA that receives an EBCS Content Response Info field shall determine the presence of subfield(s) based on the corresponding presence bits in the EBCS Content Response Info Control subfield.

+NOTE — An EBCS receiving STA determines the end of the EBCS Content Response Info field based on the EBCS Content Response Info Length subfield and skips subfields that it cannot decode. [#6002]

-duration and the EBCS SP interval for the EBCS traffic stream in the EBCS Content Response frame.Instruction to TGbc editor: please insert the following text to 33.3.9 (11bc D5.0) as the 6th paragraph:
+Instruction to TGbc editor: please insert the following text to 33.3.9 (11bc D5.0) as the 6th paragraph:

+An EBCS STA that receives an EBCS Termination Info field shall determine the presence of subfield(s) based on the corresponding presence bits in the EBCS Termination Info Control subfield.

+NOTE — An EBCS receiving STA determines the end of the EBCS Termination Info field based on the EBCS Termination Info Length subfield and skips subfields that it cannot decode. [#6010]